kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 can process all gang pods together.
 The single scheduling cycle and blocking resources in beta will address the requirement (3).

+We will also introduce delayed preemption by moving it after `WaitOnPermit` phase.
+Together with introduction of a dedicated phase for scheduling all pods in a single scheduling cycle this will address the requirement (5).
+If accompanied with blocking the resources in-memory as mentioned above, this basically mitigates the problem.

 More detail about scheduler changes is described in [this document](https://docs.google.com/document/d/1lMYkDuGqEoZWfE2b8vjQx0vHieOMyfmi6VHUef5-5is/edit?tab=t.0#heading=h.1p88ilpefnb).